Flamingo Road (film): Cast

+Release

+Flamingo Road opened on April 30, 1949, in the United States.

 Reception and box office

 Howard Barnes wrote in the New York Herald Tribune, "Joan Crawford acquits herself ably in an utterly nonsensical and undefined part...It's no fault of hers she cannot handle the complicated romances and double crosses in which she is involved."
 Bosley Crowther of The New York Times called it a "jumbled melodrama" in which Crawford robotically experiences a series of crises.
 Variety described it as "a class vehicle for Joan Crawford, loaded with heartbreak, romance and stinging violence."

-According to Warner Bros. records, the film earned $2,263,000 in the U.S. and $633,000 in other markets.
+The film opened at number three at the US box office, based on grosses from six key cities covered by Variety, including Los Angeles, Chicago, Philadelphia and Washington D.C.
+In its second week it opened at the Strand Theatre in New York City and moved to number one.
+According to Warner Bros. records, the film earned theatrical rentals of $2,263,000 in the U.S. and Canada and $633,000 in other markets.

 Home media

-The film was released on VHS by Warner Home Video in 1998, which also issued it on DVD in 2008 as part of "The Joan Crawford Collection: Volume 2".
+In 1993 the film was released on LaserDisc and on VHS by Warner Home Video in 1998, which also issued it on DVD in 2008 as part of "The Joan Crawford Collection: Volume 2".

+It was released as a stand-alone DVD (part of the Warner Archive Collection) in 2017.

+Flamingo Road was released for the first time on hi-def Blu-ray on March 14, 2023, by the Warner Archive Collection which includes all of the bonuses from the DVD releases.